globallyunique/beyond-data-mesh/beyond-data-mesh.md

 I see the value of a central definition of metrics in a semantic layer as transformative for a business.
 It will have dramatic effects on standardizing everything from basic BI reporting to the most advanced AI.
 The fact that the business can now see and configure the definition is a big part of this transformation.

-Similar to the previously introduced parts of dbt, even the metrics language is low level and generic rather when compared to the what SMEs use the ubiquotous langage do describe metrics.
+Similar to the previously introduced parts of dbt, even the metrics language is low level and generic rather when compared to the what SMEs use the ubiquitous language do describe metrics.
 However, once the metrics are defined, using them in combination with the domain specific dbt macros is a significant step forward.

   [^dbt-semantic-layer]: See: https://docs.getdbt.com/docs/use-dbt-semantic-layer/dbt-semantic-layer